Technology Adoption Theories and Models Examples

 6. Motivation Model (MM) (1992)

 Davis, Bagozzi, and Warshaw introduced the motivational model (MM) in 1992.
-The Motivational Model describes the external and natural stimulants that integrate users’ behaviors.
+The Motivational Model describes the external and natural stimulants that integrate users' behaviors.
 According to the Motivation Model, the two crucial elements of motivation are extrinsic and intrinsic motivation.
 Firstly, extrinsic motivation includes perceived usefulness, ease of use, and subjective norm.
-It is the acknowledgment that stimulates the users to perform the action.
+It is the acknowledgment that stimulates the users to act.
 On the other hand, intrinsic motivation includes the magnitude of enjoyment derived from recreating with a computer.

 7. Motivational Model of Microcomputer Usage (1996)